ADHD Genes: Exploring the Role of Genetics, Environment, and Neurochemistry in ADHD

 Symptoms include inattention, impulsivity, and hyperactivity.
 Studies show that two-thirds of kids with ADHD will still deal with these issues into adulthood, which can lead to other problems like dropping out of school, getting rejected by peers, injuries, getting in trouble with the law, not doing well in jobs, divorce, and even higher rates of suicide.[ref]

 Is ADHD hereditary?
-Twin studies put the heritability of ADHD at between 70 – 90% for inattentiveness and hyperactivity.[ref][ref]
+Twin studies show that the heritability of ADHD is 70 – 90% for inattentiveness and hyperactivity.[ref][ref]
 Heritability is a term that includes genetic variants along with epigenetics and in-utero exposure.

-There is no “ADHD” gene, per se.
-Instead, researchers have discovered many genetic markers that contribute in small ways to the condition.
+There is no single “ADHD” gene.
+Instead, researchers have discovered multiple genetic variants that contribute in small ways to the condition.

 Genes related to dopamine, circadian rhythm, neuronal formation, serotonin transporters, tryptophan, and the breakdown of neurotransmitters have all been identified as playing a small role in ADHD.
 The small changes from multiple variants add up to form the risk for ADHD.
 It’s called a polygenic risk, meaning from multiple gene variants.[ref]